leanprover-community/tutorials/README.md

 adding only explanations about compressing proofs using slightly advanced tactics like `rintros` and `rcases`.

-What you do need first is to [install Lean](https://leanprover-community.github.io/get_started.html#regular-install) and [get this project](https://leanprover-community.github.io/install/project.html#working-on-an-existing-package) for local use by typing:
+What you do need first is to [install Lean 3](https://leanprover-community.github.io/get_started.html#regular-install) and [get this project](https://leanprover-community.github.io/install/project.html#working-on-an-existing-package) for local use by typing:
 ```
 leanproject get tutorials
 ```